 Assistant Controller: In a big hotel, you may see one, or a few, assistant controllers.
 In smaller hotels, there may not be any.
 The controller divides the various functions to be performed so that the workload will be even.
 For example, one assistant might be responsible for daily transactions while another works on special projects, budgets, analyses, and the like.

 Night Audit / Income Auditor / Accounts Coordinator: Night auditors get their name because of the hours they work.
-At the end of the day after most hotel guests have retired, these auditors begin recording charges to guests’ accounts and verifying the revenue for the hotel.
+At the end of the day, after most hotel guests have retired, these auditors begin recording charges to guests’ accounts and verifying the revenue for the hotel.
 However, with computers and various technologies, the hotel industry can post charges instantaneously.
-Some hotels have actually changed the night auditors to become day auditors.
+Some hotels have changed the night auditors to day auditors.

 Banquet Auditor: Besides revenues charged to guest rooms, a large hotel earns the bulk of its food and beverage revenues through banquets.
 The banquet auditor’s function is to verify the correct revenue for billing.
 This individual works closely with the banquet staff, the sales office staff, and the accounts receivable clerks.

-Credit: A big hotel may have its own credit manager whose function is to check and grant credit.
+Credit: A big hotel may have its credit manager whose function is to check and grant credit.
 In today’s business world, many transactions are done on credit rather than cash or cashier checks.
 It is, therefore, the credit manager’s responsibility to conduct such investigations to be sure that a person or company is creditworthy.

 Food and Beverage Controller: This is a fun and challenging position, as it has both accounting and food and beverage components.
-While performing all analyses of food cost percentage, yields on meat, and menu costings, the food and beverage controller also works with the chef to design new menu items, taste new products and even be a mystery diner to taste-test the menus in other food service establishments.
+While performing all analyses of food cost percentage, yields on meat, and menu costings, the food and beverage controller also works with the chef to design new menu items, taste new products, and even be a mystery diner to taste-test the menus in other food service establishments.

 General Cashier: Pause for a minute and think how many cash banks there are in a large hotel: a few at the front office, at least one in the restaurant, at least one in the gift shop, and so on.
 The general cashier is the person who is in charge of all the cash banks in the hotel.
-He or she also makes all deposits of checks and credit card receipts.
+They also makes all deposits of checks and credit card receipts.

 Operations Analyst: This is a nice position to have in a hotel.
 An operation analyst performs analyses to help managers operate the hotel more effectively.
 From guests’ statistics to revenue trends, the operations analyst does it all.
-However, not all hotels are able to afford an analyst on the payroll.
+However, not all hotels can afford an analyst on the payroll.
 If this is the case, an assistant controller often performs these duties.
 For smaller hotels where there is not an accounting office on the property, this function is done at the regional level.